ITEdge/service-hub-examples/in-memory/README.md

-This is an example of simple service-hub application without using user validation.
-It is much simpler and easy to use than full example.
-Most of the complexity coming from users is gone.
+This is an example of simple service-hub application with simple in-memory handlers.

 http://localhost:3000